IonQ Inc. (IONQ) – key numbers that make it a Strong Buy For Now

-IonQ Inc. (NYSE: IONQ) is -77.78% lower on its value in year-to-date trading and has touched a low of $3.64 and a high of $18.85 in the current 52-week trading range.
+IonQ Inc. (NYSE: IONQ) is -81.44% lower on its value in year-to-date trading and has touched a low of $3.27 and a high of $18.85 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The IONQ stock was last observed hovering at around $3.70 in the last trading session, with the day’s gains setting it 0.01% off its average median price target of $9.00 for the next 12 months.
-It is also 69.08% off the consensus price target high of $12.00 offered by 5 analysts, but current levels are 38.06% higher than the price target low of $5.99 for the same period.
+The IONQ stock was last observed hovering at around $3.30 in the last trading session, with the day’s loss setting it -0.2%.

 5 Undervalued Stocks For 2023